-A patient survey was frequently taken at Oak Tree Lane, the outcome was that more choice would benefit patients.
+A patient survey was frequently taken at Oak Tree Lane; the outcome was that more choice would benefit patients.
 More doctors are now at the practice, patients are in favour of the merge.

-The larger practice of the two is Rosemary Street, who has an average of 7,000 - 8,000 patients.
+The larger practice of the two is Rosemary Street, which has 7,000 - 8,000 patients.

-No increase in cost in this merge and it is fully supported by NHS England.
+No increase in cost would occur in this merge and it is fully supported by NHS England.
 Patients are already seeing benefits, there was a final CQC inspection and the comments from that were outstanding.